ebrahimfeghhi/TNEC/README.md

 Run pip install -r requirements.txt to install the necessary packages.

 ### Step 2: Modify setup_data.yaml and run corresponding .py file
+Refer to the comments in the yaml script to fill it out!

 ### Step 3: Modify compute_consistency_scores.yaml and run corresponding .py file.
 This step requires two parts.